tiernanraftery/lab_seven/README.md

-# Lab 3: React(Props) - Representation & Querying
+# Lab 4: React - HTTP & Hooks Data Representation & Querying

-This lab involves building upon previous React applications to implement props-based data handling and querying using components.
+The following exercises are related to the use of React.

 ## Exercise 1: Setting up Git Repository